MS-DOS and Windows command line path command

 Displays or sets a search path for executable files.

 Type PATH ; to clear all directory names stored in your PATH variable.
-This command will force Windows to search only in the current directory for command names that you run.
+This command will force Windows to search only in the current directory for command names you run.

 Typing "path" by itself shows the current path information.
-Below is an example of the output you may get when typing this command.
-As can be seen in the example below, there are multiple directories in the path that are each separated by a semicolon.
+Below is an example of the output you may receive when utilizing this command.
+As shown in the example below, there are multiple directories in the path separated by a semicolon.

 PATH=C:\Program Files (x86)\NVIDIA Corporation\PhysX\Common;C:\Program Files (x8 6)\WinSCP;C:\Perl\site\bin;C:\Perl\bin;C:\WINDOWS\system32;C:\WINDOWS;C:\WINDOWS \System32\Wbem;C:\WINDOWS\System32\WindowsPowerShell\v1.0\;C:\Program Files (x86 )\Windows Live\Shared;C:\Program Files (x86)\FAHClient;